clareira/lichtung/README.md

 ```
 - place lichtung.php in /var/www/html/

+- change the db credentials, db name, table and column names in lichtung.php

 - navigate to http://your_ip_or_domain/lichtung.php and enjoy.

 most of your problems will be with permissions and apache2 settings but it's all been solved by someone in a forum somewhere, I'm sure.